clone206/dsd2dxd/README.md

-  bitorder = L (lsb first), M (msb first) (DSD stream option) bitdepth = 16 or 24 (intel byte order, output option) format = I (interleaved) or P (planar) infile = Input file name, containing raw dsd with 4096 byte block size
+  bitorder = L (lsb first), M (msb first) (DSD stream option) bitdepth = 16 or 24 (intel byte order, output option) format = I (interleaved) or P (planar) infile = Input file name, containing raw dsd with either planar format and 4096 byte block size, or interleaved with 1 byte per channel.

   Note: At 16 bits/sample a noise shaper kicks in that can preserve a dynamic range of 135 dB below 30 kHz.